cbaconnier/chuck-norris-jokes/README.md

 # Chuck Norris Jokes

-Create Chuck Norris jokes in your PHP project.
+This is a test package to create Chuck Norris jokes in your PHP project.

 ## Installation